kubernetes-sigs/kubebuilder/roadmap/roadmap_2024.md

 **Motivation:** The growth of the Kubernetes ecosystem underscores the need for flexible and accessible distribution methods.
-A Helm chart packaging plugin would simplify the distribution of the solutions and allow easily integrations with common applications used by administrators.
+A Helm chart packaging plugin would simplify the distribution of the solutions and allow easy integrations with common applications used by administrators.

 ---
 ### Transition from Google Cloud Platform (GCP) to build and promote binaries and images

 **Status:**
 - **Kubebuilder CLI**: :white_check_mark: Complete.
-It has been building using go releaser.
+It has been built using Go releaser.
 [More info](./../build/.goreleaser.yml)
 - **kube-rbac-proxy Images:**  :white_check_mark: Complete. ([More info](https://github.com/kubernetes-sigs/kubebuilder/discussions/3907))
 - **EnvTest binaries:** :white_check_mark: Complete Controller-Runtime maintainers are working in a solution to build them out and take the ownership over this one.
 More info:
   - https://kubernetes.slack.com/archives/C02MRBMN00Z/p1712457941924299